-The Associate of Applied Science Degree in Medical Assisting Technology is a comprehensive approach to preparing students to manage and work in the complex environment of physician offices, hospital business services, and other health care related facilities.
+The Associate of Applied Science Degree in Medical Assisting Technology is a comprehensive approach to preparing students to work in the complex environment of physician offices, hospital business services, and other health care related facilities.
 Graduates of the program have the necessary skills for managing a medical office and the clinical skills for patient care.
-The program covers human resource management, research, medical billing, insurance coding procedures, and provider regulatory issues.
+The program covers administrative skills, both ICD and CPT coding, medical billing, insurance coding procedures, and provider regulatory issues.
 Included are basic human anatomy and physiology, disease and pharmacology concepts.
-Managed Care and ethic-legal aspects of health care are integrated throughout the program along with microcomputer applications.
+There is a planned practicum that prepares the student for transition to the professional field.
+Managed Care and ethico-legal aspects of health care are integrated throughout the program along with microcomputer applications.